We encourage you to book your maternity service as early as you can, to ensure you can secure the obstetrician of your choice.

-Our midwives are often asked how to choose a maternity hospital, because it’s a decision that’s key to a positive pregnancy and birth experience.
-To help make it easier, here’s a few thought starters:
+Epworth midwives are often asked how to choose a maternity hospital, because it’s a decision that’s key to a positive pregnancy and birth experience.
+To help make it easier, here’s a few things to consider:

 - This is your journey.
 Your pregnancy, birth and baby will be unique and so will your ideas of how you would like to approach labour and birth.
 Have a think about what’s important to you and make a list.

 - There are no stupid questions.
-Keep a note for when you meet your GP for a referral or contact our maternity teams with any questions you might have about the Epworth experience.
+When you meet your GP for a referral or contact our dedicated Epworth Freemasons Maternity Concierge with any questions, take down notes for future reference.

-- You can research online, but just make sure that the information is coming from a trusted source.
-It’s all about making sure you’re fully educated and armed with the right information.
+- You can research online, but just make sure the information comes from a trusted source.
+It’s all about making sure you are fully educated with the right and accurate information.

-- Talk to like minded people you trust.
-If you’re not ready yet to tell people you’re pregnant, or trying, join the Epworth Maternity Facebook group.
-You can connect and ask advice from other like minded parents.
+- Talk to like-minded people you trust.
+If you’re not ready yet to tell people you’re pregnant, or trying to get pregnant, join the Epworth Maternity Facebook group.
+You can connect and ask advice from other people, in a safe environment.